Cooperative Coevolution for Non-Separable Large-Scale Black-Box Optimization: Convergence Analyses and Distributed Accelerations: Numerical Experiments

 \subsection{High-Dimensional Test Functions}

 Since the focus of this paper is \textit{non-separable} large-scale BBO, we choose 10 high-dimensional test functions, which are often used to analyze the convergence property in the ES community.
-For modern ESs, invariance is one fundamental design principle when optimizing non-separable functions.
+For modern ESs, invariance is one of fundamental design principles when optimizing non-separable functions.
 See Table \ref{tab:benchmark_functions} for their detailed formula.
-As a standard benchmarking \cite{J_NatMI_kudela2022critical} practice, we use the \textit{rotation} and \textit{shift} operation to make the test function non-separable and avoid the origin being the global optimum, respectively.
+As a standard benchmarking \cite{J_NatMI_kudela2022critical} practice, we use the \textit{rotation} and \textit{shift} operation to make all test functions non-separable and avoid the origin being the global optimum, respectively.

 In this paper, we set the number of dimensions to 2000 for all test functions.
 Since the rotation operation\footnote{Generating rotation matrix via Schmidt orthogonalization has a cubic time complexity.} has a quadratic computational complexity, we need to efficiently utilize the shared memory of each node to avoid expensive data-transfer operations, following our previous paper \cite{C_PPSN_duan2022collective}.
 Note that this setting is critical for the speedup of memory-costly function evaluations for distributed EAs.
 For all test functions, the initial search range is set to $(-10.0, 10.0)^n$.